-it is hoped that these awards, and the stimulus they afford, will lead to a closer sympathy between the art instruction in the city's higher schools and the work of the Academy itself.

-application blank, sent upon request, must be filled in and returned to the Curator with letters of character reference, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
-Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular as listed above and is always subject to the reserved right of dismissal.
+The purpose of making these awards is to stimulate interest in drawing and the fine arts generally, to discover those who possess marked talents, and to offer them the advantages of study at the Academy.
+It is hoped that these awards and the stimulus they afford will lead to a closer sympathy between the art instruction in the city's high schools and the work of the Academy itself.
+ADMISSION.
+Application blank, sent upon request, must be filled in and returned to the Curator with letters of character reference, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
+Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular as listed above and is always subject to the unreserved right of dismissal.
 No student is eligible unless at least sixteen years of age and possessed of a completed high school education or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.